 The King of Adarlan

-The tyrannical ruler of the Adarlan empire, a man driven by a hunger for control and conquest.
+The King of Adarlan is the tyrannical ruler of the Adarlan empire, a man driven by a hunger for control and conquest.
 He is responsible for the brutal subjugation of both humans and Fae.

 Duke Perrington

-A cunning and manipulative nobleman, Duke Perrington is a key ally of the King of Adarlan and a ruthless political strategist.
+Duke Perrington is a cunning and manipulative nobleman, he is a key ally to the King of Adarlan and a ruthless political strategist.
 His calculated actions and hidden motives make him one of the most dangerous figures in the royal court.

 Fortune Teller

-An old carnival fortune teller calling herself Baba Yellowlegs and claiming to be 'the lastborn witch in the Witch Kingdom,' likely so she can upcharge for her services.
+The carnival fortune teller is an old woman calling herself Baba Yellowlegs and claiming to be 'the last born witch in the Witch Kingdom,' likely so she can upcharge for her services.

 Sharing a border with Terrasen to the north, Adarlan is the dominant empire on the continent of Erilea.
 It is a militaristic and expansionist kingdom ruled by House Havilliard.